eclewlow/Prophet6SoundLibrarian/README.md

 <img width="720" alt="Screen Shot 2022-10-19 at 2 42 14 AM" src="https://user-images.githubusercontent.com/32854625/196656599-d5dc152b-a263-4934-a2b5-3d4c8b69deb9.png">

 The Prophet6SoundLibrarian allows for transferring user bank/programs to and from the Prophet 6 synthesizer.
+Currently supported files for merge are .syx and .p6lib (a Prophet6SoundLibrarian format file) files.
-It also allows for reordering single patches or group-selected patches, renaming patches, saving an entire 500-patch library (`*.p6lib` file), saving single or multiple-selected programs (`*.p6program` file), and loading both `p6lib` and `p6program` files.
+It also allows for reordering single patches or group-selected patches, renaming patches, saving an entire 500-user-patch library (`*.p6lib` file), saving single or multiple-selected programs (`*.p6program` file), and loading both `p6lib` and `p6program` files.
+It also allows for merging a .p6lib library or Prophet 6 .syx file into the current working library.

 ### Connecting the Sequential Circuits Prophet 6